slerman12/BrokenWisdoms-V2-in-progress/7-Disproof.md

 $\quad \quad \ \ \not> 0$. &nbsp; $\square$

-Their reason for terminating my status as an employee was that I allegedly violated <!--a policy in--> the PhD student handbook.
+Their alleged reason for terminating my status as an employee was that I violated <!--a policy in--> the PhD student handbook.
 Here is a proof, derived mathematically, that they have violated and are currently violating <!--a policy in--> the PhD student handbook.